High Ridge, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 High Ridge, MO Dog Bite Lawyer | Personal Injury Attorneys Near High Ridge

 Dog Bite Lawyers in High Ridge, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when High Ridge, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's essential to find experienced legal representation ASAP after an accident.
-As personal injury lawyers, Halvorsen Klote has helped clients in High Ridge, MO and throughout Missouri and Illinois hold negligent pet owners responsible to get the compensation they are owed.
+It's crucial to find experienced legal service ASAP after a dog bite.
+As personal injury lawyers, Halvorsen Klote has helped clients in High Ridge, MO and throughout Missouri and Illinois fight insurance companies to get the compensation they deserve.
 If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our High Ridge, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites each year in the U.S. These injuries can carry high medical costs, as medical treatment can quickly add up to tens of thousands of dollars.
-Every day, almost 1,000 people seek emergency medical treatment for significant dog bites, and the average dog bite-related hospital stay is $18,200.
+According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites each year in the U.S. Dog bites can carry high medical costs, as medical treatment can cost tens of thousands of dollars when factoring in surgery, prescriptions and other factors.
+Every day, nearly 1,000 people seek emergency medical treatment for significant dog bites, and the average medical costs for a dog bite is $20,000.

-How to Know if You Have a Dog Bite Case in High Ridge, MO
+Do I Have a Dog Bite Case in High Ridge, MO?

-If you have been bitten by a dog, you may be wondering whether or not you can seek compensation for your injuries.
-The answer depends on the circumstances surrounding the attack:
+If you have been bitten by a dog, you may be wondering whether or not you have a valid claim.
+The answer depends on a few key factors:

-• The extent of your damages — In order to have a valid claim, your injuries your injuries have to have resulted in financial damages.
-This may include physical injuries that led to medical treatment, as well as less tangible injuries such as post-traumatic stress disorder.
-It's harder to get compensation for small injuries like bruises or scrapes .
+• Seriousness of your injuries — In order to have a valid case, your injuries your injuries have to have resulted in monetary damages.
+This may include physical injuries that led to medical treatment, as well as less tangible damages such as anxiety.
+For less serious injuries that didn't require medical treatment, such as a scrape, you may not be able to make a claim .

-• The specifics of the bite — If you were attacked while lawfully on public or private property, you may have a case.
-However, if you were there illegally or threatened the dog or their owner, you likely don't have a case.
+• The specifics of the bite — If you were bitten while you were on public property or on private property you had access to, you may have a case.
+But, if you were trespassing or threatened the dog or their owner, you likely don't have a case.

 • Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers any damages the dog causes.
 Most times, this will be under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help locate the policy you need.
+If not, you may need your attorney to do some "creative lawyering" to help find the coverage that covers your damages.

-• Dog bite laws — The validity of your claim is, to some extent, dictated by local and state law.
-Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:
+• Dog bite laws — The validity of your claim is, to some extent, based on local ordinances and state statutes.
+Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:

 • You did nothing to provoke or threaten the dog or its owner

-If you are unsure whether or not you have enough to make a claim, you should speak to a qualified High Ridge, MO dog bite lawyer.
-They can evaluate the circumstances surrounding your dog bite and advise you on your best options for compensation.
+If you don't know if you have enough to seek compensation, you need to request a consultation with a qualified High Ridge, MO dog bite lawyer.
+They can analyze the circumstances surrounding your dog attack and advise you on what the best path forward is.

 What to Do After a Dog Bite in High Ridge, MO?

-• Get medical attention — Even if you don't end up going to the emergency room, it's important to get evaluated by a healthcare professional.
+• Get medical attention — Even if the bite doesn't seem significant, you need to get checked out by a doctor or other medical professional.
 Dog bites frequently lead to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
-Furthermore, you'll need documentation of your injuries in order to make a claim.
+Additionally, you'll need proof that you were injured in order to make a claim.

-• Report the attack — Depending on where you were bitten, you may need to file a report with the local animal control agency or police department.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the incident to show the insurance company.
+• Report the incident — Depending on where you were bitten, you may need to file a report with your local municipality.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the attack to corroborate your claims.

-• Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
+• Be cautious with insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
 Never agree to a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-• Reach out to a personal injury lawyer — An attorney who specializes in dog bite cases can help you determine the best way to move forward.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you deserve for your dog bite injury in High Ridge, MO.
+• Schedule a consultation with a personal injury lawyer — A lawyer with experience in dog bite cases can help you determine the best way to move forward.
+They can look into the details of your case and help you to determine the true value of your dog bite injury in High Ridge, MO.

 How a Dog Bite Lawyer in High Ridge, MO Can Help

 A dog bite lawyer in High Ridge, MO can provide a range of services to help you with your case.
-Here are some of the things they can do for you:
+Here are some of the benefits to hiring an attorney for your claim:

-• Evaluate your case — A dog bite lawyer can evaluate your case and tell you whether you have a valid claim.
-They will review all of the evidence and how it fits with law and case precedent.
+• Analyze your case — A dog bite lawyer can go over the details and determine whether you have a valid claim.
+They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

-• Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
-They can explain the laws that govern dog bites in High Ridge, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to court if you have to.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal options.
+They can explain the laws that govern dog bites in High Ridge, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to court if you have to.
 Throughout the duration of your case, your High Ridge, MO dog bite lawyer will be there to answer any questions you may have.

-• Obtain evidence — A dog bite lawyer can gather evidence that backs up your side of the story.
-This may include medical records, witness statements and any surveillance footage or other evidence.
+• Gather evidence — A dog bite lawyer can acquire evidence that corroborates your side of the story.
+This may include medical records, witness statements and photographs of your injuries.

-• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company to get you the compensation you deserve.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can fight on your behalf and ensure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold negligent actors liable for the damages they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold negligent actors accountable for the damages they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.

-Neither state implements a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state has a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – to determine if an owner can be liable.

-Instead, both Missouri and Illinois operate under the doctrine of "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has bitten anyone before or if the home owner did anything wrong.
+Instead, both Missouri and Illinois follow "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has been aggressive before or if the home owner did anything wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.